Unradelic/Unradelic/README.md

+Self-taught software engineer and full-stack web developer with strong experience in back-end development.

-IT engineer with over 15 years of self-learning in software dev.
-I build websites, end-user applications, client-server software and videogames.
+I build websites, end-user software, SaaS applications, and video games.

-I like breaking boundaries and making things in unique ways.
+Fluent in Python, C#, PHP, GDScript, Go, Bash, JavaScript, HTML/CSS and also ocassionally work with C and Rust.

+Most of the experience building API-driven microservice architectures have been using IoT, GraphQL, REST, gRPC, WebSockets, and NETCONF.
+My background also includes telecom knowledge: network infrastructure, protocols, radio hardware, and security.